https://weelorum.com/wp-content/uploads/2022/09/14.-Web-Guide-to-Developing-a-GPS-Navigation-Application.svg

 Challenges of Developing Location-Based Apps

-Location Precision
+Maintaining Location Precision in Various Areas

 Location precision challenges are a common issue in the development of location-based apps.
-With GPS, it’s possible to pinpoint your location within a few feet, but if you’re indoors or inside a building this becomes much more difficult.
+With GPS, it’s possible to pinpoint your location within a few feet, but if you’re indoors or inside a building, this becomes much more difficult.
 Wi-Fi and cellular networks are great solutions only when there is a connection to a network.

 Privacy and Ethics